A WORLD OF HURT

 Joe had glared at his brother but the look on Adam's face stopped him from saying anything smart.

 "I mean it, Joe," Adam had said again, and he had that no-nonsense tone in his voice that meant Joe would lose any argument he tried to use.
 Adam had walked back out to the barn then, apparently convinced that Joe would do as he'd been told.

 It made Joe beyond angry, the way Adam treated him like a baby who couldn't take care of himself.
 He was twelve years old, gosh darn it, and he reckoned he was old enough to decide whether or not he could climb a silly old tree.

-The first several feet had been so easy that he'd been smirking over his family's warnings.
+The first several feet had been so easy that he'd been smirking over his family's repeated warnings.
 It was just a tree, no more dangerous than any other he might choose to climb.
-He went hand over hand, moving toward the clouds, the scent of pine and the headiness of following his own orders strong in his nostrils.
+He went hand over hand, moving toward the clouds, the scent of pine strong in his nostrils and the headiness of following his own orders making his heart sing.

 As he continued to climb, though, it occurred to him that there was something to what Hoss had said about the tree's widely spaced branches.
 The higher Joe got, the further apart the branches were spread, and it got harder and harder to stretch from one handhold to the next.